They Came Together

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Joel and Molly sit at dinner with another couple, beginning to tell their "how we met" story.
 Establishes the framing device and their current relationship status as a married couple..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 9 minutes when Joel and Molly literally collide on the street, papers flying everywhere.
 The meet-cute disrupts both their ordinary routines and sets the romantic plot in motion, though they initially dislike each other..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 41 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Joel and Molly declare their love for each other in an over-the-top romantic scene.
+The analysis reveals that this crucial beat Joel and Molly declare their love for each other in an over-the-top romantic scene.
 False victory: everything seems perfect, but the secret about Joel's company threatening Molly's shop hasn't been revealed yet., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 66 minutes initiates the final act resolution at 79% of the runtime.
 Joel realizes he must choose Molly over his job and grand romantic gestures over corporate loyalty.
 He quits his job and prepares to win her back, synthesizing his corporate skills with genuine romantic intention., demonstrating the transformation achieved throughout the journey.